piranna/piranna.github.io/pages/hire-me.md

 Arabic Emirates and India (UTC+4 and UTC+5.5 timezones).

-If your question is related to adjust your salary offer to life level costs, you can target your offer to the region of London, Great Britain.
+If your question is related to adjust your salary offer to life level costs, you can target your offer to the region of London, Great Britain for western Europe projects, and Abu Dhabi, United Arabic Emirates for middle East and Asia based projects.

 #### Are you available to relocate?